shader-slang/slang/docs/user-guide/06-targets.md

 Like D3D12, Vulkan uess blocks (called "descriptor sets") to organize groups of bindings for opaque types (textures, buffers, samplers).
 Similar to D3D12, a Vulkan pipeline supports a limited number of slots for passing blocks to the pipeline, and these slots are shared across all stages.
-Vulkan also supports a limited number of bytes reserved for passing root constnats (called "push constants").
+Vulkan also supports a limited number of bytes reserved for passing root constants (called "push constants").
 Vulkan uses pipeline layouts to describe configurations of usage for blocks and root constants.

 High-level-language shader parameters are bound to a combination of a "binding" and a "set" for Vulkan, which are superficially similar to the reigsters and spaces of D3D12.